Aunt Mary’s Salt Cod Cakes

 1 small onion, skins and all

 Place it in a strainer and rinse under water for 10 minutes to remove the initial layer of salt.
 Place it in a deep container and cover completely with water, and tuck in the refrigerator.
 You will want it to soak for 24 hours at least, refreshing the water at least three or four times.
 I know, it is a little like babysitting tofu, but give it a try!

 Fill a large, deep skillet with a couple of cups or so of milk or cream, the bay leaves, anise pods, thyme, and onions.
 Bring just to the boil, reduce heat and simmer for 10 minutes or so to infuse the flavors.
-Place the prepared cod into its warm little bath, and add more milk or cream if needed, just to cover.
+Place the prepared cod into its warm little bath, and add more milk if needed, just to cover.
 Keep at a simmer for 10 minutes, but do not boil.
 Then cover and set aside to poach off the heat for a half hour.

 Now, the cakes: